ankailou/core-interpreter/README.txt

  ******************* Compilation & Running Project on UNIX Shell ********************
  ************************************************************************************

+ * The program and date file must be self-supplied and placed in the /src directory
  * When in the same directory as the README.txt, execute the command: cd src